New Orleans priest accused of rape and assault of 10-year-old boy

-NEW ORLEANS — A lawsuit filed on Wednesday afternoon by an anonymous victim alleges a Rev. John Asare-Dankwah of the St. Peter Catholic Church in Treme raped and assaulted him during a 2008 church retreat in Montgomery, Ala.
+NEW ORLEANS — A lawsuit filed on Wednesday afternoon by an anonymous victim alleges Rev. John Asare-Dankwah of St. Peter Claver Catholic Church raped and assaulted him during a 2008 church retreat in Montgomery, Alabama.

 The suit filed by “A.A.
 Doe” claims Asare-Dankwah exposed his genitals to the victim, who was 10 years old and a member of Asare-Dankway’s congregation at Blessed Trinity Catholic Church at the time.